wellagain/remisass/README.md

-miresass
+remisass
 ========

-Minimalistic responsive grid sass framework for modern browsers (@media and :nth-of-type support is requred)
+Responsive Minimalistic grid sass framework for modern browsers (@media and :nth-of-type support is requred)

-See <a href="http://work.wellagain.lt/miresass/">demo page</a> for visual representation
+See <a href="http://work.wellagain.lt/remisass/">demo page</a> for visual representation

 Do not edit .css files directly.
 They all are compiled by ruby from SASS (.scss) files (SASS 3.3.2 version).